The Best Towns In Tennessee For A Retiree

 Chattanooga

-According to CareScout, Chattanooga's 2026 cost of in-home care is $6,068 per month, residing in an assisted living facility costs $5,782 per month, and nursing home care in a private room costs $10,520 per month.
-Compared to the U.S. national average, all these factors cost $810, $477 and $774 less per month, respectively.
-According to Redfin, the median price of a home in Chattanooga is $351,000, an amount $349,102 less than the national average.
-The average rent in Chattanooga, as per Zillow is just $1,595 per month, or roughly $400 lower than the U.S. national average.
+According to Redfin, the median price of a home in Chattanooga is $351,000, an amount $349,102 less than the January 2026 national average.
+The average rent in Chattanooga, as per Zillow was just $1,595 per month in February 2026, or roughly $400 lower than the U.S. national average.
 According to Payscale, the cost of living in Chattanooga is 12% lower than the national average, transportation and utilities are tied at 11% lower than the national average, with groceries and housing working out to 3% and 23% below the national average, respectively.

 Crossville

-According to Zillow, in January 2026, the median price of a home in Chattanooga was $298,863, an amount $401,239 lower than the national average.
-The average rent in Chattanooga was just $1,689 per month, or roughly $306 lower than the U.S. national average.
+According to Zillow, in January 2026, the median price of a home in Crossville was $298,863, an amount $401,239 lower than the January 2026 national average.
+The average rent in Crossville was just $1,689 per month, or roughly $306 lower than the U.S. national average.
 According to BestPlaces, the cost of living in Crossville is 15.1% lower than the national average, with monthly expenses of $2,067 making it 56.6% cheaper to live in than most places in the U.S. On the BestPlaces cost of living index, groceries are 4.8%, goods and services are 9.6%, utilities are 12.6%, and housing is 29% less expensive than the national average.
-According to CareScout, Crossville's 2026 cost of in-home care is $5,866 per month, residing in an assisted living facility costs $5,643 per month, and nursing home care in a private room costs $10,520 per month; comparatively, the U.S. national average costs of in-home care, assisted living in a facility, and for nursing home care are $6,878, $6,259, and to $11,294, respectively.

 Crossville happens to be the golf capital of the state, with nine courses to practice your golf swing.
-A handful of retirement communities like Uplands Village or the Gardens RV Community are top rated.
-That said, where the latter is concerned, there are good reasons why retirees may want to reconsider purchasing an RV
+That said, there are good reasons why retirees may want to reconsider purchasing an RV.
+Luckily, a handful of retirement communities like Uplands Village or the Gardens RV Community are even top rated.

 Gallatin

-According to Redfin, the price of a home in Gallatin is $435,000, an amount $265,102 lower than the national average.
-The average rent, as per Apartments.com, is just $1,334 per month, or $661 lower than the U.S. national average.
+According to Redfin, the price of a home in Gallatin is $435,000, an amount $265,102 lower than the January 2026 national average.
+The average rent, as per Apartments.com, was just $1,334 per month in February 2026, or $661 lower than the U.S. national average.
 According to Payscale, the cost of living in Gallatin is 25% lower than the national average, with utilities, transportation, and housing costing 3%, 10%, and 47% less than the national average.
-As per CareScout, Gallatin's 2026 cost of in-home care is $6,473 per month, while residing in an assisted living facility costs $6,177 per month.
-Comparatively, the U.S. national average costs of in-home care and assisted living in a facility are $6,878 and $6,259, respectively.

 From farmers' markets, to fishing or boating on the Cumberland River, retirees have a number of ways to keep themselves busy and entertained in Gallatin.
 Birdwatch on nature hikes, or just enjoy the serenity of the countryside.
 According to the Ashton Real Estate Group, getting around is relatively easy, with an average commute to anywhere in Gallatin taking around 24 minutes in town where 85% of residents take their vehicles to work.
 If you take public transit, you'll save $2.25 on your fare with a senior discount.